 PRO TIPS FOR THE BALCONY HOUSE + OTHER MESA VERDE TOURS

-- Tours are offered from late April to mid-October.
+- Tours run from late April to mid-October.

 - Tours fill up so be sure to book yours as early as possible.
-Balcony House tours were $4 per person (it doesn’t matter if you have an annual pass to the national parks).
+The cost of the Balcony House tour and other cliff dwelling tours are $7 per person for all ages.
+Your annual National Park pass does not cover the tours.

 - Keep in mind it takes 45 minutes to an hour to get from the visitor center to the meeting point.